blackflagsoftware/forge-go/README.md

 ### Admin Screen
 This screen gives the ability to change the project values when setting up the project at the start.
 You can change the `Storage Type` and `TagFormat`.

-The 3rd option is adding a module, see `Login Module` for more details.
+The 3rd option is adding a module, see `Auth Module` for more details.

 The last option is if your `Storage Type` is SQL, then you can use an ORM, GORM in particular.
 I'm not a fan of ORM's so this option has no guarantee it working out of the box but `forge` does create the CRUD data layer with GORM vs SQL statements when this option is turned on.

-### Login Module
+### Auth Module
-This module will insert an entity called `Login`, it will follow the same format as any other entity you may add.
+This module will insert an entity called `Auth`, it will follow the same format as any other entity you may add.
 This entity provides some extra functionality around creating password, resetting of passwords and signing in and providing a JWT token for authentication.
+Logic for a OAuth server is also provided.

 The reset password functionality also includes the ability to email a "reset password" email, this will just point to a web page to take the email address and reset token, add provide the user the ability to enter in a new password (and confirm password) then send those pieces of data to the API endpoint to reset the user's password.